Bill Viola Art Installations

 Contemporary video artist Bill Viola is globally recognised and renowned as a leading artist of the current generation.
 His exhibition history includes works at the National Gallery, London, Guggenheim Berlin, Whitney Museum of American Art, Getty Los Angeles and Metropolitan Museum of Art, New York.
-Delta Media Server was integrated as the media playback engine for two exhibits by the acclaimed artist.
+Delta Media Server has been integrated as the media playback engine for two recent exhibits by the acclaimed artist.

 The first of the two installations, a temporary eight-week exhibition, was mounted and exhibited this summer at London’s Hanover Square entitled ‘Frustrated Actions and Futile Gestures’.
 This represented nine of Viola’s works in a museum-style exhibition showcasing a mix of electronic, sound and image technology art.
 Presented in HD projection, the digital experience featured a range of display formats including large scale projections to both single and multi-display environments.